 - Evidence of English language proficiency: International students whose first language is not English must submit evidence of English language proficiency.
 GVSU accepts scores from the Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS), among others.
-The minimum score of 80 on TOEFL-iBT or 6.5 on IELTS is required.
-We recommend that students applying to the M.A.-A.L. program score 20 or higher on each subtest of TOEFL-iBT (reading, writing, listening, and speaking).
 Consult the program director concerning other tests that may be accepted.

-The practicum (ENG 679) is a three-credit course that provides students with hands-on experience in the field.
+The practicum (ENG 679) is a 3 credit course that provides students with hands on experience in the field.
 In addition to field placements arranged by the program, students may propose their own practicum sites, with prior consultation and approval of the instructor.

 A variable or special topics course may be offered with a focus on an area of applied linguistics.
 It may be used as a substitute for an existing course in the concentration.
 Please consult with the program director to determine substitution options.

 Independent study gives students an opportunity to explore a topic of interest in applied linguistics that is not already covered in an existing course.
-Students can propose a topic for a one- to three-credit independent study under faculty supervision.
+Students can propose a topic for a 1-3 credit independent study under faculty supervision.
 Consult the program director for details about this process.